 5. In Cold Blood

 This book brings you inside a murder, which is not all that unusual now.
 Murders are awful, and it doesn’t matter how many people die.
-But you have two murderers and a family, so it is fairly significant!
+But you have two murderers and a family, so it is pretty significant!
 It’s the worldwide number of people who die reasonably regularly.
 Capote is a skilled storyteller, and he brings you inside the life of the family and the people who killed them.

 It is a true-crime book that reads like Criminal Minds.
 So it’s hard sometimes to put yourself away because the book is so well written and remind yourself that these are real people.
 They feel so perfect in your mind that it’s hard to remember that these are real people who died.